Soft-shell clam (Mya japonica)

 Taking and possessing of soft-shell clams prohibited

-Following the recent detection of soft-shell clams in Orford, Tasmania and in accordance with Section 270 of the Living Marine Resources Management Act 1995, Fisheries (Biosecurity) Order 2018 No. 2 was gazetted on Wednesday, 11 July 2018.
+Following the recent detection of soft-shell clam, and in accordance with Section 270 of the Living Marine Resources Management Act 1995, Fisheries (Biosecurity) Order 2018 No. 2 was gazetted on Wednesday, 11 July 2018.

 The Order formally prohibits the taking and possession of soft-shell clams in Tasmania by unauthorised persons.
-The Order has been issued to control and prevent the spread and introduction, or re-introduction of soft-shell clams (Maya Japonica) into areas of State waters.
+The Order has been issued to control and prevent the spread and introduction, or re-introduction of soft-shell clams (Mya japonica) into areas of State waters.
 Anyone finding what they suspect to be a soft-shell clam are encouraged to contact DPIPWE on telephone at 6165 3777 or email: email@example.com Supplying a photograph of the suspected soft-shell clam will assist in identification.

 The Order can be viewed on page 465 of the Tasmanian Government Gazette, published on 11 July 2018.

 Mya japonica - soft-shell clam - top view

 Mya japonica - soft-shell clam - base view

 Mya japonica - soft-shell clam - close ups